Nazgul07/LyncLogger/README.md

 ![alt text](https://raw.githubusercontent.com/Nazgul07/LyncLogger/master/screenshot.png "ScreenShot")

 ## Office 365 Integration
 You can enter your Office 365 Credentials to have your conversations saved to your Conversation History folder (useful if your organization disables Conversation History).
-Your password is stored Encrypted using the "System.Security.Cryptography.ProtectedData" class.
+Your password is stored Encrypted in the LyncLogger.exe.config using the "System.Security.Cryptography.ProtectedData" class.

 ## Download